Greeny1992/BPM-Complexity-Analyzer/README.md

 npm run dev
 ```

-3. After executing the command, the default web browser should open, displaying the running application.
+3. After executing the command, the default web browser should open, displaying the running application at http://localhost:4200/

 4. The application features tab navigation.
 The first tab allows you to upload a BPMN file for analysis.
 Subsequent tabs provide descriptions for each metric.